-Based on the review of the quarterly risk management committee reports, the Audit Committee is of the opinion that municipality's risk management maturity level is low.
+Based on the review of the quarterly risk management committee reports, the AC is of the opinion that municipality's risk management maturity level has improved.

-Management has been advised to embed risk management throughout all business processes of the municipality to further enhance the performance of the municipality.
+Thus, AC advised management to continue to embed risk management throughout all business processes of the municipality to further enhance the performance of the municipality.